Corporate Crime | White Collar Crime Lawyers Melbourne

 If you have been charged with, are facing allegations or are under regulatory investigation for a financial, corporate or fraud-related offence, you need legal advice.
 Call our office and make an appointment to see one of our experienced criminal lawyers today.
 Our criminal lawyers can build a strong defence by investigating your case, challenging the evidence, negotiating with the prosecution and helping you navigate the criminal justice system.

-We have offices in Dandenong, Geelong, Ringwood, Moorabbin, Frankston, Ballarat and in the Melbourne CBD.
+We are Victoria’s largest criminal law firm with law offices in the Melbourne CBD, Dandenong, Geelong, Ringwood, Moorabbin, Frankston, Ballarat, Broadmeadows, and Werribee.
 We can help you get the best outcome from your trial.
 Don’t leave your fate in the hands of commercial lawyers who are inexperienced at running criminal trials.
 We are accredited criminal law specialists with years of financial and white collar crime experience.
-We are on the Legal Aid Serious Indictable Crime Panel and regularly run jury trials.
+We are experienced lawyers that regularly run jury trials.

 Dribbin & Brown Criminal Lawyers have dealt with numerous complex white-collar and corporate crime cases.
 See here for an example of a case handled by our firm.